Talk to us

 1. Signaling

-WebRTC starts with a signaling process, which is responsible for setting up the connection between peers.
-Although WebRTC itself doesn’t define a signaling protocol, common methods like WebSockets or other server-based protocols are used to exchange metadata, such as network details, codecs, and session information.
-This helps the peers agree on how to communicate.
+WebRTC begins with a signaling process that establishes the connection between peers.
+While WebRTC does not mandate a specific signaling protocol, common methods like WebSockets or server-based protocols facilitate the exchange of metadata, including network details, codecs, and session information.
+This process enables peers to negotiate and agree on communication parameters.

 2. NAT Traversal